-Select the two long poles and lay them diagonally across the tent from corner to corner.
-Connect the pole ends onto the corresponding pin and ring assemblies at the base of the tent.
+Select the two long main fibreglass poles with yellow stickers and place them diagonally across the tent from corner to corner sliding them through the pole sleeves with yellow trim.
+With the help of another person, connect the pole ends onto the corresponding pin and ring assemblies at the base of the tent.
 Allow the poles to bow into their natural curve at this stage.
 While holding the pole in position, beginning at the base and working your way towards the apex of the tent, clip the J Hooks of the inner tent onto the pole.
 The tent will stand up during this step, see figure 3.